john-moore-levesque/automated-testing/tests.md

 - `Given we switch to "{frame}"` - switch to a specified frame
 - `Given we switch to the main body` - switch (back) to the main body
 - `Given we wait` - wait for 5 seconds
-- `Given we wait {time} seconds` - wait for the specified number of seconds
+- `Given we wait {n} seconds` - wait for the specified number of seconds

 # Then
 Per the documentation, `Then` statements observe outcomes and compare the outcomes to expectations.